abhishekghoshh/linux-helper/linux-commands.md

 su <user-name>
 su john

+# to exit from a shell
 exit

 # passwd - change the password for a user
 sudo passwd <user-name>

+# To change the password of a user
+sudo passwd -l 'username'

+# To remove a newly created user
+sudo userdel -r 'username'

 # userdel - delete a user from the system
 userdel harry

+# To add a user to a group
+sudo usermod -a -G GROUPNAME USERNAME

+# To remove a user from a group
+sudo deluser USER GROUPNAME

 # finger - displays all the information about user